oisdk/site/drafts/solving-polynomials.markdown

 #.
 The `≤-compare` function is one of those reassuring ones for which Agda can
 automatically fill in the implementation from the type.
 #.
-This function looks somewhat similar to the one for comparing ℕ in Data.Nat,
+This function looks somewhat similar to the one for comparing `ℕ` in Data.Nat,
-and as a result, the "matching" logic for degree and number of variables began too look similar.
+and as a result, the "matching" logic for degree and number of variables began to look similar.

 # Irrelevance and K